 Offered at the Indiana University campus in the Kelley School of Business, Business Is Global sets itself apart from other high school business programs through its unique offerings.
 Its focus is on international business with coverage of the languages and economies behind it.

 High school students can learn about different economies and languages from around the world, including Brazil, North Africa, East Asia, and more.
 Kids learn about the different communication styles and cultures at each of these places.
 Students also learn the basics of business in the U.S. Through the activities and lessons, they gain networking, teamwork, and professional skills.

 The days are divided by classes on business and languages learned.
 Students work on group projects, discussions, and interactive learning throughout the program.
 There is a final project at the end of the camp where families are welcome to attend the presentation.
-The camp runs for two weeks with everything, including food and accommodations included.
+The business summer camp runs for two weeks with everything, including food and accommodations included.

 Ivy Camps USA offers finance and business summer camps for kids ages 6-14.
 Their classes are taught live and online by leading experts from elite universities like Yale and Harvard.

 They offer different business and finance programs options for students.
 One focuses on building a business and the marketing and advertising behind it.
 Another option is on the foundations of public speaking and learning how to be a leader while leading a company.
 The third option is on the concept of cryptocurrency and blockchain technology as well as the stock market.

 No matter what type of program your child wants to enroll in, with a project-based focus and a goal to instill leadership skills in the students — they’ll get everything they need.
 The class sizes are small, with up to 6 campers per group.